Ads keep this website free for you.

 Gifting a Capital Property is a Disposition

-However, if capital property (e.g. real estate, investments) is given as a gift, the person who has given the gift will be deemed to have sold the capital property at fair market value (FMV), and will have to pay tax on any resulting capital gain.
-The FMV is deemed to be the "cost" to the person to whom the shares were given.
+If capital property (e.g. real estate, investments) is given as a gift, the person who has given the gift will be deemed to have sold the capital property at fair market value (FMV), and will have to pay tax on any resulting capital gain.
+This FMV is deemed to be the "cost" to the person to whom the capital property was given.
 If money or capital property is given or loaned to a spouse or a related minor child, attribution rules will apply.

 Selling Capital Property Non-Arm's Length For Less Than Market Value